The key to making KPIs perform

 Really, KPIs are the way you strategize your metrics.
 This is why the KPIs of one factory will never be identical to the KPIs of another, even if they produce the same thing.

 In World War II, Robert McNamara pioneered the use of statistics to make US bomber runs more efficient.
-After the war, he took this data-driven approach to Ford and revolutionised the business.
+After the war, he took this data-driven approach to Ford and revolutionized the business.

 But what works in one area may not work in another.
 As Secretary of Defense during the Vietnam War, McNamara introduced the doomed KPI of so-called kill ratios ─ if for every US soldier lost, the North Vietnamese lost 3 or 4 (or more) then America must be winning the war.
 As the Pentagon fixated on the body count, the KPI became more important than the strategy ─ and that is always wrong.
 KPIs are there to serve your strategy.